NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

 point to any screen, :ref:`block` can also be used to plot points, especially of variable size.
 :ref:`plot`, :ref:`apoint` and
-:ref:`point-abs` plot points in absolute co-ordinates, directly to screen memory, ignoring windows.
+POINT_ABS plot points in absolute co-ordinates, directly to screen memory, ignoring windows.

 --------------